calcmogul/Hackintosh-cxx/benchmarks.md

 # Benchmarks

+The time I use for these benchmarks is the one printed out when the program exits.

 ## Brute Force
 This benchmark checks all lower alphanumeric strings of length 6 or less.
 It is run with "Hackintosh-cxx brute 0".